genexus-books/gx-super-app/Android/README.md

 ### Error handling

-In all cases within the `OnFailureListener` Listener, the error can be one of three types:
+In all cases within the `OnFailureListener`, the error can be one of three types:

 ```kotlin
     enum class SearchError {